inamdarmihir/inamdarmihir.github.io/README.md

 ## ✨ Features

-- Responsive design that works across desktop, tablet, and mobile devices
+- Clean, modern, and mobile-friendly design
+- Smooth animations and transitions
 - Interactive timeline showing professional experience
-- Project showcase with detailed descriptions
+- Showcase of 30+ projects with detailed descriptions and keywords
 - Skills and expertise visualization
 - Research publications and interests
-- Achievements section
 - Contact information and social links
-- Smooth scrolling and animations
+- Optimized for performance and accessibility

 ## 🛠️ Technologies Used